mlcommons/training_policies/CONTRIBUTING.md

 3. Convergence curves as specified by [Bounded Convergence Document](https://docs.google.com/document/d/15DBV5mM8KHYMjGRsJiztQaz-uxKaekOr2pnwmQl_RT0/edit#heading=h.m94pu2k61l60 "google doc") must be reviewed by the Submitter's Working Group.

+4. Any datasets or checkpoints needed to run the benchmark must be provided so others can run the reference for the life of that benchmark until it is retired, plus 1 year after the last usage.

 ### Scripts

 1. `run_and_time.sh` script - to execute the benchmark